DevDockTools

 Base64 encoding has several use cases in web development, including:

 • Image optimization: By converting images to base64 encoded data, developers can reduce the number of HTTP requests needed to load images, resulting in faster page load times.
-For example, using the base64-encoder tool, you can convert a 100KB image to base64 encoded data, reducing the file size by 20-30%.
+For example, using the base64-encoder tool, you can convert a 100KB image to base64 encoded data, reducing the file size by a significant amount.

 • Data encoding: Base64 encoding can be used to encode sensitive data, such as passwords or credit card numbers, to prevent unauthorized access.